 How to be Helpful When You Witness Damage to a Parked Car

-You might ask yourself: why bother?
-It’s not my problem.
-But you’ll feel better about yourself for having done the right thing and, you never know, one day you may walk over to your car to find that it has been damaged in the same way - we guarantee you’d be relieved that someone else did the right thing for you.
+By helping out, you’ll feel better about yourself for having done the right thing.
+One day you may walk over to your car to find that it was involved in a hit and run, and you’d be relieved to find out that someone has helped you out.

 Leave a note on the damaged car